ChrisEssery/group-project/Portfolio/System_Implementation.md

 ![alt text](https://github.com/ChrisEssery/group-project/blob/dev/Logo/Mongooseicon.png)

 With the MongoDB database working we then looked to create our data model.
 This was done using Mongoose which is a more straight-forward, schema-based solution of modelling our MongoDB database.
 Mongoose utilizes an object-orientated approach with the creation of an instance of a collection (equivalent to tables in relational databases).
 These created collections can then be referenced by the API to populate with the required information.
-This straightforward approach supports the production of the API and allows us to capture and send the data wherever needed for front-end use easily.
+This straightforward approach supports the production of the API and allows us to capture and send the data wherever needed for easy front-end use.

 ### Details of Implementation